TheInternetTutor/investing/tyt.010 10_year_USt_treasury_bond_yield_explanation_positive_negative_affects.md

+### **Explain how is the 10 years treasury bond affect the economy and what sectors and industry are most affected by it.**
+---
 The **10-year U.S. Treasury bond yield** is one of the most important financial indicators in the world.
 It serves as a benchmark for interest rates and has widespread effects across the economy.
 Here's how it works and what sectors it affects the most:

 ---